 - B - Battery Indicators - these LEDs can be used to view which batteries are ready, in use, and charging.
 Batteries are drained serially from A to E. As batteries are depleted, the controller will beep with an alert, notifying you.
 Batteries are hot-swappable, meaning that they can be removed and replaced with fresh batteries, even when in use.

 - C and D - These icons indicate the side-panel features directly beneath them, but have no function of their own.

 Right Side Panel

 The right side of the Head Unit contains the majority of the non-UHF ports.

 - A - USB Ports - Each of the 3 USB ports has a rubber port protector for when the ports are not in use.
 Ports can be used to transfer timing data to a USB drive and power external routers or other components.
-Most updates to the software or firmware for the Controller's various components will also be carried out via a USB flash drive.
+All updates to the Controller's software or firmware are installed from a USB flash drive.

 - C - Active Extension Port - the Pro2 comes with the ability to support the Active extension.
 The Active extension must still be purchased separately.
 For more on the Active extension, click HERE.

 - D - AC Power Port - Unlike the Pro, the Pro2's power port has a locking 2-pole cable mount.
 The cable is inserted and then twisted to lock it in place.
 To remove the power cable, the silver switch must be pushed away from the Head Unit and the port must be twisted to the left to be removed.

 - E - Power Switch - To power the controller on, this spring-loaded switch must be held down for one second to power the controller on.
 To power the controller off, you can hold the button down for 5 seconds.
 You can also power the controller off using the display.
 Tapping the button quickly will initiate battery charging when the controller is powered down.